Joe's Pizza

 Joe's Pizza, also called Famous Joe's Pizza, is a pizzeria located in Greenwich Village, Manhattan, New York City on Carmine Street near Bleecker Street.
-The restaurant is known for serving a classic New York street styled pizza and has been called a "Greenwich Village institution."
-The pizzeria serves by the slice or by full pie.
+The restaurant is known for serving a classic New York street-style pizza and has been called a "Greenwich Village institution".
+The pizzeria serves by the slice or as full pies.

 Locations

-In addition to its original location in Greenwich Village, Joe's Pizza has other locations in Manhattan at 150 East 14th Street, 1435 Broadway, and 124 Fulton Street; in Brooklyn, at 216 Bedford Avenue; and in Ann Arbor, Michigan, at 1107 S University Ave.
-In the late 2010s, three locations were opened in Shanghai, China, in Jing'an, Xuhui, and Changning.
+In addition to its original location in Greenwich Village, Joe's Pizza has four other locations New York City: in Manhattan at 150 East 14th Street, 1435 Broadway, and 124 Fulton Street, and in Brooklyn at 216 Bedford Avenue.
+Joe's also has multiple locations located elsewhere in the United States: in Ann Arbor, Michigan, at 1107 S University Ave, and in Cambridge, Massachusetts at 3 Brattle Street in Harvard Square.
+In the late 2010s, Joe's expanded internationally when three locations were opened in Shanghai, China, in Jing'an, Xuhui, and Changning.

 History

 Joe's was founded in 1975 by Pino "Joe" Pozzuoli, an Italian immigrant originally from Naples, Italy.
-Joe's Pizza is considered a classic by the slice pizza and a favorite among tourists.
 The restaurant briefly closed in 2005, but has since reopened.

+Joe's Pizza offers traditional New York slice-style pizza.
+In 2018, New York Times restaurant critic Pete Wells noted, “When neoclassical slice-shop owners say they emulate the old-school joints that still obsess over quality, Joe’s is one of the places they’re talking about.”
+Joe has been described by Ed Levine as a “slice purist”, and the restaurant serves only pizza.